strimzi/client-examples/README.md

 ## Configuration

 Although this Hello World is simple example it is fully configurable.
-Below are listed and described environmental variables.
+Below are listed and described environment variables.
 Regarding Consumer Only (until later updates): below are listed and described environmental variables that are NOT Kafka-specific but must be used.
 These environmental variables should be prefixed with `STRIMZI_`, e.g. `STRIMZI_TOPIC`.
 Any Kafka configuration option can be given as an environmental variable and should be prefixed with `KAFKA_` using `_` instead of `.` , e.g. `bootstrap.servers` -> `KAFKA_BOOTSTRAP_SERVERS`.